iotinga/belt/README.md

 ## What is a Gadget

 A Belt's Gadget is, like a Batman's belt gadget, a specific-purpose tool that can be used into multiple belts, even combined with other gadgets.
 De-facto, a Gadget is a Dependency Injection `Module` (we use Google's Guice as framework) with some additional attributes, like a name, which provides an implementation for the `GadgetCommandExecutor` interface.
 The `GadgetCommandExecutor`'s `public CompletableFuture<Integer> submit(C command)` method has to be considered as the `public static void main(String[] args);` method in a classic Java software.
+As the logging features is handled through a specific slf4j belt endpoint, the use of a `GadgetSink` endpoint instead of `System.out` is on

 ## What is a Belt